-- I communicate regularly with my child's teacher in person, on the phone, by email or through writing. - I prepare for and attend teacher conferences, Individualized Educational Plans, - Academic Improvement Plans, or other individualized student meetings. - I attend open house, science fairs, plays, musical events, class trips, sporting - events, curriculum nights, or other school activities at every opportunity. - I volunteer in the school setting when possible.
+- □ Communicate regularly with your child's teacher(s) in person, by telephone, through email or writing. - Prepare for and attend parent-teacher conferences and/or other individualized student meetings, such as Individualized Educational Plan (IEP) or Academic Improvement Plan meetings. - □ Attend open houses, science fairs, plays and musical performances, field trips, sporting events, curriculum nights and other school activities. - □ Volunteer in the school setting when possible.